 While enterprise vendors like Dell advocate for more frequent refresh cycles, it’s important to watch what the hyperscalers are doing to properly gauge which way the wind is blowing.

 Equally telling is what Microsoft is doing with its retiring server hardware.
-In 2020, Microsoft committed to achieving a cloud hardware reuse rate of 90% by 2030.
+In 2020, Microsoft committed to achieving a cloud hardware reuse rate of 100% by 2030.
 This is through a combination of repair management, reuse, and recycling.
-As of 2024, the firm is within a hair’s breadth of its goal, with an 82% reuse and recycle rate for cloud hardware.
+In 2024, the firm announced that they had passed the 90% reuse threshold a year ahead of schedule.

 Related Reading